bioinfo-tsukuba/scRecounter/README.md

 scRecouter
 ==========

-Nextflow pipeline to re-process all public single-cell RNA-seq data.
+Nextflow pipeline to re-process public single-cell RNA-seq data.

 # Workflow

-* User provides:
+* User provides either:
+  * A table of samples & associated accessions
+  * A table of samples & downloaded fastq files
+  * Associated files required:
     * a table of input samples and associated fastq files
     * a table of barcodes to use for cell barcode and UMI identification
+    * a table of STAR index files to use for mapping
+  * The user can also provide a table of STAR parameters, if they have already been determined
 * Pipeline:
   * Read file formatting and QC
     * includes assessing read length